DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 ### Key

-The permission key contains the name of a configured [permissions definitions](permissions.md).
+The permission key contains the name of a configured [permission definitions](permissions.md).

 ### Attributes